Puberty: Endocrine perspective

 The endocrine reproductive system becomes functional by the end of the first trimester of fetal life.
 The testes and ovaries become briefly inactive around the time of birth but resume hormonal activity until several months after birth, when incompletely understood mechanisms in the brain begin to suppress the activity of the arcuate nucleus.
 This has been referred to as maturation of the prepubertal "gonadostat", which becomes sensitive to negative feedback by sex steroids.
 The period of hormonal activity until several months after birth, followed by suppression of activity, may correspond to the period of infant sexuality, followed by a latency stage, which Sigmund Freud described.

-Gonadotropin and sex steroid levels fall to low levels (nearly undetectable by current clinical assays) for approximately another 8 to 10 years of childhood.
-Evidence is accumulating that the reproductive system is not totally inactive during the childhood years.
-Subtle increases in gonadotropin pulses occur, and ovarian follicles surrounding germ cells (future eggs) double in number.

-Normal puberty is initiated in the hypothalamus, with de-inhibition of the pulse generator in the arcuate nucleus.
-This inhibition of the arcuate nucleus is an ongoing active suppression by other areas of the brain.
-The signal and mechanism releasing the arcuate nucleus from inhibition have been the subject of investigation for decades and remain incompletely understood.
-Leptin levels rise throughout childhood and play a part in allowing the arcuate nucleus to resume operation.
-If the childhood inhibition of the arcuate nucleus is interrupted prematurely by injury to the brain, it may resume pulsatile gonadotropin release and puberty will begin at an early age.